kabbo109/js-tab-navigation/README.md

-# js-tab-navigation
+# JS Tab Navigation

-Tab navigation using JavaScript
+A simple tab navigation interface built using JavaScript.

+This project demonstrates switching content based on active tabs.